 On this page you'll find an overview of students' rights.

 The following list is not all-inclusive but it gives you a brief overview of the basic and practical rights that the University of Tampere is obligated to offer their students.
 The list is a tool for constructive dialogue between students and the university staff.
-If you want to stick out for your rights, the best results are often gained by engaging in a dialogue and validating your own perspective, as well as being open to opposing arguments.
+If you want to stand up for your rights, the best results are often gained by engaging in a dialogue and validating your own perspective, as well as being open to opposing arguments.

 This list will be expanded over time, and if you would like to contribute, you can send additions regarding legislative matters or university rules via email to Tamy's Secretary for Academic Affairs and Secretary for Social Welfare Affairs.
 The secretaries are also there to help students hold on to their rights.
 Don’t hesitate to contact us!

 The university community consists of three parties: teaching and research staff, other staff, and students.
 Each party has individual rights but also responsibilities in relation to other members of the community, helping the university to become the best possible place to carry out the university’s mission, which is "to promote free research and academic and artistic education, to provide higher education based on research, and to educate students to serve their country and humanity.
 In carrying out their mission, the universities must promote lifelong learning, interact with the surrounding society and promote the impact of research findings and artistic activities on society."
 (Universities Act, Section 2.)

 You can read more about the principles and obligations of a good university community here.